gabrielrih/setrem-data-demo/README.md

 ### Internal raw data
 Considerations:
-- All the commands here are performed inside spark shell (using the Scala interpreter).
+- All the commands here are performed using Spark shell (using the Scala interpreter).
 - The internal data are using ```csv``` format.
-- The internal data must be appended, so, if you run the commands inside spark multiple times, the ouput data will be appended.
+- The internal data must be appended, so, if you run the commands in Spark multiple times, the output data will be appended.
 - Before saving the content as parquet, we must convert the INT, DECIMAL and TIMESTAMP fields.

 The raw data to be injected are here: